OmerSakar/OmerSakar.github.io/content/publications/index.md

 [<a name="csakar2022alpinist">4</a>]
 </td>
 <td class="bibtexitem">
-&Ouml;mer Sakar, Mohsen Safari, Marieke Huisman, and Anton Wijs.
+&Ouml;mer Şakar, Mohsen Safari, Marieke Huisman, and Anton Wijs.
  Alpinist: an Annotation-Aware GPU Program.
  In <em>Tools and Algorithms for the Construction and Analysis of
   Systems: 28th International Conference, TACAS 2022, Held as Part of the